- Created on the 12 March, 2017.

 In addition to IL-17A, other members of the IL-17 family include IL-17B, IL-17C, IL-17D, IL-17E (also called IL-25) and IL-17F.
 All members of the IL-17 family display a very similar protein structure, consisting of four highly conserved cysteine residues that are essential for their 3-dimensional shape.
 These cytokines are also known to be well conserved in mammals, with approx. 62–88% of amino acid conservation between the human and mouse homologs.
 IL-17 is most notably known for inducing and mediating pro-inflammatory responses, it has also been commonly associated with allergic responses.
 It has the ability to induce cytokines (IL-1β, IL-6, G-CSF, GM-CSF, TNF-α, TGF-β), chemokines (IL-8, MCP-1 and GRO-α) and prostaglandins (PGE).
 Interleukin-17 can also acts with IL-22 in order to induce expression of antimicrobial peptide by keratinocytes.

-The minimum detection sensitivity level of interleukin-17 (IL-17) using this human interleukin-17 ELISA kit was approximately 1.0 pg/ml.
-The dynamic assay range for this kit is 31.2 – 2,000 pg/ml.
+The minimum detection sensitivity level of interleukin-17 (IL-17) using current human interleukin-17 ELISA kit was approximately 1.0 pg/ml.
+The dynamic range for this IL-17 ELISA assay is 31.2 – 2,000 pg/ml.

 - IL-17 in Chronic Inflammation: From Discovery to Targeting.
 Trends Mol Med.
 (2016) 22 (3): 230-41.
 Review.
 Beringer A., et al.